 Although it lies close to the city centre, Hawthorn has a distinctly refined suburban feel to it.
-It's a stunning leafy suburb with plenty of large Victorian homes.
-It is also a university suburb, hosting the main Swinburne University campus.
-This means that it also has some less expensive housing and shopping options for expats looking to save money.
-It is generally a clean-looking suburb, with some edgy elements void of any hint of grunge.
+It's a stunning leafy suburb with plenty of large freestanding homes as well as cheaper apartment options, largely thanks to its status as a university suburb.
+The proximity of the main Deakin University campus influences prices, resulting in some less expensive housing and shopping options for expats looking to save money.

-A leafy bayside town only a few miles from the city, Sandringham has a relaxed, friendly, family feeling tempered by a touch of prestige.
-The houses are often gorgeous examples of fine old architecture and lavish layouts which the last century demanded.
-Expats don’t have to leave the suburb for great food, and the handy little shopping village looks like it’s been lifted from a country town.
-There are plenty of fine schools nearby, so it’s a good place to set up house for those who have school-aged children.
+A leafy bayside town only a few miles from the city, Sandringham has a relaxed, family-friendly feeling tempered by a touch of prestige.
+The houses are often gorgeous examples of fine old architecture and lavish layouts.
+Expats don’t have to leave the suburb for great food, and the suburb's handy little shopping village looks like it’s been lifted from a country town.
+There are plenty of fine schools nearby, so it’s a good place to set up house for those with children.

 ►Accommodation in Melbourne provides an overview of the city's property market